 The Corporation for National and Community Service (CNCS) has zero tolerance for the harassment of any individual or group of individuals for any reason.
 CNCS is committed to treating all persons with dignity and respect.
 CNCS prohibits all forms of discrimination based upon race, color, national origin, gender, age, religion, sexual orientation, disability, gender identity or expression, political affiliation, marital or parental status, or military service.
-All programs administered by, or receiving Federal financial assistance from CNCS, must be free from all forms of harassment.
-Whether in CNCS offices or campuses, in other service-related settings such as training sessions or service sites, or at service-related social events, such harassment is unacceptable.
-Any such harassment, if found, will result in immediate corrective action, up to and including removal or termination of any CNCS employee or volunteer.
-Recipients of Federal financial assistance, be they individuals, organizations, programs and/or projects are also subject to this zero tolerance policy.
-Where a violation is found, and subject to regulatory procedures, appropriate corrective action will be taken, up to and including termination of Federal financial assistance from all Federal sources.
+All programs administered by, or receiving federal financial assistance from CNCS must be free from all forms of harassment.

+Harassment is unacceptable in CNCS offices or campuses, in other service-related settings such as training sessions or service sites, and at service-related social events.
+Any such harassment, if identified, will result in immediate corrective action, up to and including removal or termination of any CNCS employee or national service participant.
+All recipients of federal financial assistance, including individuals, organizations, programs and/or projects are also subject to this zero tolerance policy.
+When a violation occurs, appropriate corrective action subject to regulatory procedures will take place, up to and including termination of federal financial assistance from all federal sources.

-Slurs and other verbal or physical conduct relating to an individual's gender, race, ethnicity, religion, sexual orientation or any other basis constitute harassment when it has the purpose or effect of interfering with service performance or creating an intimidating, hostile, or offensive service environment.
-Harassment includes, but is not limited to: explicit or implicit demands for sexual favors; pressure for dates; deliberate touching, leaning over, or cornering; offensive teasing, jokes, remarks, or questions; letters, phone calls, or distribution or display of offensive materials; offensive looks or gestures; gender, racial, ethnic, or religious baiting; physical assaults or other threatening behavior; or demeaning, debasing or abusive comments or actions that intimidate.
+Slurs and other verbal or physical conduct relating to an individual's gender, race, ethnicity, religion, sexual orientation or any other basis constitute harassment when such behavior has the purpose or effect of interfering with service performance or creating an intimidating, hostile, or offensive service environment.
+Harassment includes, but is not limited to: explicit or implicit demands for sexual favors; pressure for dates; deliberate touching, leaning over, or cornering; offensive teasing, jokes, remarks, or questions; letters, phone calls, or distribution or display of offensive materials; offensive looks or gestures; gender, racial, ethnic, or religious baiting; physical assaults or other threatening behavior; and demeaning, debasing or abusive comments or actions that intimidate.

-CNCS does not tolerate harassment by anyone including persons of the same or different races, sexes, religions, or ethnic origins; or from a CNCS employee or supervisor; a project, or site employee or supervisor; a non-employee (e.g., client); a co-worker or service member.
+CNCS does not tolerate harassment by anyone, including persons of the same or different races, sexes, religions, or ethnic origins; a CNCS employee or supervisor; a project, or site employee or supervisor; a non-employee (e.g., client); or a co-worker or national service participant.

-I expect supervisors and managers of CNCS programs and projects, when made aware of alleged harassment by employees, service participants, or other individuals, to immediately take swift and appropriate action.
+I expect supervisors and managers of CNCS programs and projects, when made aware of alleged harassment by employees, national service participants, or other individuals, to immediately take swift and appropriate action.
 CNCS will not tolerate retaliation against a person who raises harassment concerns in good faith.
-Any CNCS employee who violates this policy will be subject to discipline, up to and including termination, and any grantee that permits harassment in violation of this policy will be subject to a finding of non-compliance and administrative procedures t h a t may result in termination of Federal financial assistance from CNCS and all other Federal agencies.
+Any CNCS employee who violates this policy will be subject to discipline, up to and including termination and any grantee that permits harassment in violation of this policy will be subject to a finding of non -com pliance and administrative procedures that may result in termination of federal financial assistance from CNCS and all other federal agencies.

-Any person who believes that he or she has been discriminated against in violation of civil rights laws, regulations, or this policy, or in retaliation for opposition to discrimination or participation in discrimination complaint proceedings (e.g., as a complainant or witness) in any CNCS program or project, may raise his or her concerns with our Office of Civil Rights and Inclusiveness (OCRI).
-Discrimination claims not brought to the attention of OCRI within 45 days of their occurrence may not be accepted in a formal complaint of discrimination.
-No one can be required to use a program, project or sponsor dispute resolution procedure before contacting OCRI.
+Any person who believes that he or she has been discriminated against in violation of civil rights laws, regulations, or this policy, or in retaliation for opposition to discrimination or participation in discrimination complaint proceedings (e.g., as a complainant or witness) in any CNCS program or project, may raise his or her concerns with the CNCS Equal Opportunity Program (EOP).
+Discrimination claims not brought to the attention of EOP within 45 days of occurrence may not be accepted in a formal complaint of discrimination.
+You are not required to use a program, project, or sponsor dispute resolution procedure before contacting the EOP.
 If another procedure is used, it does not affect the 45-day time limit.
-OCRI may be reached at (202) 606-7503 (voice), (202) 606-
+The EOP may be reached at (202) 606-7503 or eo@cns.gov.